Fresh Rhubarb Muffins (video)

 How to make rhubarb muffins:

-- Then in a separate bowl, you whisk the melted butter and granulated sugar together.
+- In a medium bowl, whisk together the melted butter and granulated sugar.
 Add in the eggs, milk, and vanilla.
 Whisk again.

 - Add the wet ingredients to the dry ingredients and stir until almost combined.
-Fold in some chopped rhubarb.
+Fold in the chopped rhubarb.

-- Divide the batter into 14 paper liners, top with more rhubarb, sprinkle with coarse sugar, and bake for 20 minutes.
+- Divide the batter into a paper-lined muffin pan, top with more rhubarb, sprinkle with coarse sugar, and bake for 20 minutes.

 FAQ: